flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 component except the last from the previous final form is taken as the domain.

-The following rules should be followed when creating application IDs.
+The following rules must be followed when creating application IDs.

 - The ID must not exceed 255 characters and must have at least 3 components.
 Applications must not exceed 5 components.